Brett Hayes: Kansas City Royals

 The Kansas City Royals claimed Hayes off waivers on November 2, 2012.
 He signed a one-year, $600,000 contract with the Royals on November 20, 2012.
 His contract was selected from the Omaha Storm Chasers on August 4 when Salvador Pérez was placed on the 7-day disabled list.
-He was designated for assignment on August 11, 2013 when Perez returned.
+He was designated for assignment on August 11, 2013, when Perez returned.
 He was outrighted to Omaha on August 15.
 His contract was selected again when the major league rosters expanded on September 1.
 Hayes was designated for assignment by the Royals on July 28, 2014.

 Cleveland Indians

 On December 15, 2014, he signed a minor league contract with the Cleveland Indians.
-The Indians purchased his contract on April 14, 2015 and added him to the active roster.
+The Indians purchased his contract on April 14, 2015, and added him to the active roster.
 Hayes was designated for assignment on May 24.

 Arizona Diamondbacks

-For the 2016 season, Hayes began the season with the Reno Aces, the Diamondbacks AAA affiliate.
+On October 26, 2015, Hayes signed a minor league contract with the Arizona Diamondbacks organization.
+He played in 18 games for the Triple–A Reno Aces, batting .161/.175/.196 with no home runs and four RBI.

 Chicago White Sox

-On June 6, 2016, Hayes was traded to Chicago for cash considerations.
+On June 6, 2016, Hayes was traded to the Chicago White Sox in exchange for cash considerations.
+He finished the year with the Triple–A Charlotte Knights, slashing .225/.354/.425 with one home run and two RBI across 13 appearances.
+Hayes elected free agency following the season on November 7.

 Texas Rangers

-Hayes signed a minor league contract with the Texas Rangers on February 10, 2017.
-He elected free agency on November 6, 2017.
+On February 10, 2017, Hayes signed a minor league contract with the Texas Rangers organization.
+In 66 games for the Triple–A Round Rock Express, he batted .211/.274/.315 with four home runs and 21 RBI.
+Hayes elected free agency following the season on November 6.

 Front office and coaching roles

 After retiring from playing following the 2017 season, Hayes joined the Texas Rangers Front Office, serving as an advance scout in 2018.
 Hayes was promoted to Coordinator of Run Prevention for the 2019 season, joining the Rangers coaching staff.
 His role included traveling with the team and preparing advanced scouting reports in conjunction with the Rangers pitching coaches.

-On January 6, 2022, Hayes was promoted to bullpen coach of the Rangers.
+Hayes spent the 2022 through 2024 seasons as the bullpen coach of the Rangers.
+Hayes won his first World Series ring with the Rangers in 2023.
+Hayes was moved to quality control coach for the 2025 season.
+Hayes was transitioned to the Rangers catching coach prior to the 2026 season.